-- 1.4.1 Modules will be subdivided into paths defined by 300 mm high walls. - 1.4.2 Paths will be approximately 300 mm wide but may open into foyers wider than the path.
+1.4.1 Modules will be subdivided into paths defined by walls (walls should meet the guidelines as set forth in 1.1.5).

+1.4.2 Paths will be approximately 300 mm wide but may open into foyers wider than the path.
 Foyers may be any size up to and including the full size of a module.